-Ministry of Health officially approves the SOP and expects that all involving stakeholders will implement the continuous quality improvement effectively to improve quality of life of the people living with HIV/AIDS and help the country reach its 95-95-95 goals by 2025.
+Ministry of Health officially approves the SOP and expects that all stakeholders will implement the continuous quality improvement effectively to improve quality of life of PLHIV and help the country moving toward reaching 95-95-95 goals by 2025.

-Phnom Penh, ...
-O. 3.
-June ...
-2021

-Minister of Health
+Phnom Penh, Q.L.
+1.08./2023 Minister of Health Prof. MAM BUNHENG

-Prof. ENG HUOT SECRETARY OF STATE